livekeen/vanilla/README.md

 # Vanilla
-## My default starting point for all front-end builds
+My default starting point for all front-end builds

 ### New here?
+- This uses [Node.JS](https://nodejs.org) so be sure to download it before doing anything
-Be sure to run `npm install` first!
+- Once you have Node.JS installed be sure to run `npm install` before getting started!

 ### Getting Started
 1. Run `gulp` to build the project